Central Auditory Processing Testing

 - Listening and repeating speech in background noise

-A proper diagnosis can be made only after the completion of the battery of audiometric tests listed above, administered by an audiologist.
+A proper diagnosis can be made only after the completion of the battery of audiometric tests, language assessment and psychological assessment.

 What Treatments Are Available For Auditory Processing Difficulty?